RamiresOliv/MinecraftServerMenu/Redirect.md

 <script>
     var request = window.location.href.slice(window.location.href.indexOf('?') + 1);

-    document.GetElementById("message").innerHTML = `you are leaving our website you are accessing another site do you want to continue and goto the ${request}?`
+    document.getElementById("message").innerHTML = `you are leaving our website you are accessing another site do you want to continue and goto the ${request}?`

     function StartRedirect() {
         // const urlParams = new URLSearchParams(window.location.search);